chrisshy/alpha-beta/README.md

 2. These models are all done in terms of technical analysis.
 3. In terms of fundamental logic: https://github.com/chrisshy/photovoltaic_industry

-the performance of these strategies can be found here:
+The performance of these strategies can be found here:
 1. multi-factor_model_300274: https://bigquant.com/live/shared/strategy?id=51158
 2. industry_based_simple_control_group: https://bigquant.com/live/shared/strategy?id=55358
 3. DTW_matching_and_fuzzy_mathematics: https://bigquant.com/live/shared/strategy?id=51807